 Bricanyl Turbuhaler against the benefits they expect it will have for you.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

 What Bricanyl Turbuhaler is used for

-Bricanyl Turbuhaler is a 'reliever' drug and you should only use it when you need it.
+Bricanyl Turbuhaler is a reliever medicine and you should only use it when you need

 Your doctor/pharmacist may prescribe/recommend it for another reason.

 Bricanyl Turbuhaler is available from a pharmacist without a doctor's prescription.

 Before you use Bricanyl Turbuhaler

 Do not use Bricanyl Turbuhaler if you have an allergy to: